 If that doesn’t work you can step it up by adding small body movements with your thought activities, adding additional engagement with other parts of your brain.
 This can be reciting OUT LOUD the memorized speech/scripture/song (you’re using your mouth), coloring something, yoga-type breathing, writing in a journal, taking ten minutes to close your eyes and focus on something like slowly eating candy, deep breathing with aromatherapy (which is what the scented lotion is for), listening to calming music and focusing on the words, etc. Basically you are involving your body and not just your mind.

-Here are some great adult coloring books I’ve found on Amazon.
+Some great adult coloring books I’ve found on Amazon are here and here.
+And if you’re more of a doodler, this reverse coloring book will do the trick!
 You can also find some FREE printable coloring pages here.

 Then if those things don’t work, you can move to big muscle movement while engaging your mind, which is basically EXERCISE.
 Even small things like walking for 20 minutes and listening to music, dancing, yoga, tapping to the beat while singing should be helpful.
 This isn’t my strong area, so I’ll have to work on this.